Average Class Size: 19

 Freshmen may have cars on campus.

 Standardized Test (SAT and ACT)

-Standardized test scores are not required for admission to Keuka College; though we will consider them if you would like.
+Standardized test scores are required for admission to Keuka College.
 The average for those students who have asked us to consider their scores is 1453 (SAT) and 21 (ACT).

 Letter of Recommendation

 At least one letter of recommendation, preferably from a teacher, guidance counselor, is required; however, students typically submit two or three.